Get in Touch with Us

 Here are the steps you should take when exposed to human blood/body fluids:

 First aid – Allow puncture sites to bleed.
 Clean wounds with soap and water.
 Do not use caustic substances such as bleach to clean the would.
 Flush eyes, nose or mouth with water for 15 minutes.

 Identify the source of the exposure – Get the name and medical record number of the person who is the source of your exposure.
 Occupational Health will also need the brand and gauge size of the instrument involved in the injury.

 Obtain medical care – Medication to prevent HIV infection is best if started during the first 1-2 hours after exposure but may be started up to 24 hours after the exposure.
 Occasionally medication can be started later, but it is less effective after 24 hours.

-- Go to the Occupational Health Clinic (640 Medical Arts Building).
+- Go to the main Occupational Health Clinic on the 6th floor of the Medical Arts Building.
+(Note, Express Care on the first floor is not equipped to handle these injuries.)
 If off campus, call OHC 936-0955 for instructions

 - After 5:30 pm until 7:30 am, weekends, or holidays go to the Adult Emergency Room

 Report the exposure/injury to your supervisor and the Vanderbilt Office of Risk and Insurance Management by completing the Tennessee First Report of Injury form.

 For detailed instructions, please call the Exposure Advisor at 875-STIK(7845).
 An on call provider can also be reached 24 hours a day/7 days a week at 936-0955.

 If you are seen in the Emergency Department, contact Occupational Health on the next business day to ensure proper documentation and follow-up.